Fashion has always been at the forefront of innovation, but the last decade has seen unprecedented transformation in the industry.

 Trends come and go.
 Undoubtedly, some of the latest technology in the fashion industry will be passing fads, but others have the potential to drive long-term positive change.

-With fashion facing regulatory pressure with the launch of New York’s ‘Fashion Sustainability and Social Accountability Act’ and similar measures, sustainability-focused fashion technologies such as digital passports will be a mainstay.
+With the potential to drastically improve personalization and reduce retailers’ operating costs, when it comes to the future of fashion technology, AI is certain to play a crucial part.
+Likewise, with fashion facing regulatory pressure with the launch of New York’s ‘Fashion Sustainability and Social Accountability Act’ and similar measures, sustainability-focused fashion technologies such as digital passports will also be a mainstay.

 In the future of fashion, technology will be expected.
-With digitization at the top of the consumer wishlist, it’s imperative that brands are constantly exploring new innovations in the fashion industry.
+With digitization at the top of the consumer wishlist, it’s imperative that brands are constantly exploring the new innovations emerging in the apparel and fashion industry.
 AI-powered solutions such as 3DLOOK’s YourFit can not only provide today’s consumers with the tech-driven experiences they desire but also help the industry to overcome stubborn challenges such as high returns.

 Get in touch to discover how 3DLOOK’s sizing solutions can help to future proof your brand, meet modern consumer demands and support healthy business performance utilizing future fashion technology.